codejones-hub/plutus/doc/tutorials/contract-testing.rst

   > quickCheck $ withDLTest unitTest prop_Game badUnitTest
   *** Failed!
 Falsified (after 1 test):

-(No test case is displayed because nothing was generate in this test--the test case ``badUnitTest`` was supplied).
+(No test case is displayed by QuickCheck because nothing was generated in this case--the test case ``badUnitTest`` was supplied explicitly).

 If we now correct ``unitTest``, for example by changing the range of ``val`` from 1-20 to 3-20, then the saved bad test case passes: